-- Oracle Database Client.
-Download this from Oracle Software Downloads: https://www.oracle.com/downloads/ - Java, installed with JAVA_HOME set in the environment. - ASAP is installed in a silent installation mode using the asap.properties file.
+- Release Updates 19.26.0.0.0 or later.
+Upgrade Oracle Database Client with Oracle Database Release Updates (RUs).
+Update the path of the patch list directory in the installDBclient.sh script located at asap_img_builder/scripts.
+For example, \$ORACLE HOME/37257886/37260974. - OPatch utility version 12.2.0.1.34 or later. - Java, installed with JAVA_HOME set in the environment. - ASAP is installed in a silent installation mode using the asap_image.properties file.
 You should update the properties file with the database, WebLogic Server, ORACLE_HOME, port numbers, and all required details. - Keep the TRAEFIK Ingress service node port details ready where it is being deployed. - Create ASAP database users.
 For more information, see "Creating Oracle Database Tablespaces, Tablespace User, and Granting Permissions" in ASAP Installation Guide.